gilesknap/IaC-at-home2/README.md

 ## Software

-I'll probably stick with k3s but drop MAAS and add in:
+I'll initially stick with Ubuntu and k3s but drop MAAS and add in:
-- ansible: for provisioning from metal
+- ansible: for provisioning from metal up
-- longhorn: for primary storage with redundancy idependent of the NAS
+- longhorn: for primary storage with redundancy independent of the NAS
 - ArgoCD: for deploying everything to the cluster?
+- perhaps switch to Talos
 - what else?

 ## Current status